great-horned-owl-2000-GettyImages-1073322518

 Great Horned Owl

-Appearance: The Great Horned Owl is a large bird of prey known for its distinctive features: Approximately 18-25 inches in length.
-Ranges from 3.3 to 4.8 feet.
+Appearance: The Great Horned Owl is a large bird of prey known for its features: Ranges from (56 to 60 cm).
 Mottled gray-brown, with a white patch on the throat and horizontal barring on the chest.
 Striking yellow eyes.
 Prominent ear tufts that give it a "horned" appearance, though these are not actual ears.

 Habitat: Found throughout the Americas, from the Arctic tundra to South America.
 Highly adaptable; lives in forests, swamps, deserts, and urban areas.
-In Colombia, they are often found in open landscapes, from lowlands to the Andean region.
+They are often found in open landscapes, from lowlands to the Andean region.

 Behavior: Carnivorous, feeding on a wide range of prey including rabbits, rodents, birds, and reptiles.
 Mostly nocturnal, using excellent night vision and silent flight to catch prey.
 Known for its deep, resonant hooting calls.

 Breeding: Often uses old nests of other large birds, or will nest in tree cavities, cliffs, and even buildings.
 Typically lays eggs in late winter.
-Usually 2-3 eggs, with both parents sharing incubation duties and caring for the young.
+It lays 2-3 eggs, with both parents sharing incubation duties and caring for the young.

 Distribution

-Andean Region: Found in the Andean mountain range, they can inhabit elevations up to around 3,000 meters.
-They are commonly found in forests, agricultural areas, and even near human settlements within this region.
+Andean Region: Found in the Andean mountain range, they can inhabit elevations up to around 4000 m.
+They are found in forests, agricultural areas, and even near human settlements within this region.

 Pacific Region: Present in the Pacific lowlands, where they inhabit forests and secondary growth areas.
 They are less common in the dense rainforest but can be found in areas with more open canopy.

-Inter-Andean Valleys: Found in the valleys between the Andean mountain ranges, where a mix of forested areas and open landscapes provide suitable habitat for them.
+Inter-Andean Valleys: Found in the valleys between the Andean mountain ranges, where a mix of forested areas and open landscapes provide a good habitat for them.

 Taxonomy